mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/tablet_settings.rst

 Tablet
     Input Pressure Global Curve : This is the global curve setting that your tablet will use in Krita.
 The settings here will make your tablet feel soft or hard globally.
+Use Mouse Events for Right and Middle clicks.
+    Some tablet devices don't tell us whether the side buttons on a stylus .
+If you have such a device, you can try activate this workaround.
+Krita will try to read right and middle-button clicks as if they were coming from a mouse instead of a tablet.
+It may or may not work on your device (depends on the tablet driver implementation).
+After changing this option Krita should be restarted.
 For Krita 3.3 or later:Tablet Input API
     on Windows 8 or above only